newsonjacob/ReactiveOpticalFlow/README.txt

    first 30 frames so that feature tracking can stabilize.
 2. **Tracking**: Shi–Tomasi features are tracked frame to frame using Lucas–Kanade optical flow.
 3. **Obstacle detection**: The average magnitude of feature displacement within the ROI is compared to a threshold.
-4. **Navigation**: The Navigator brakes if an obstacle is detected, otherwise it moves forward.
+4. **Navigation**: The Navigator brakes if an obstacle is detected and resumes forward flight once the path is clear.
-5. **Logging**: Frame number, time, speed, obstacle flag and feature count are written to a CSV file and overlaid in the output video.
+5. **Logging**: Frame number, time, speed, obstacle flag, feature count, flow magnitudes and the current state are written to a CSV file and overlaid in the output video.
 6. **Feature fallback**: If no features are detected for several consecutive frames the tracker is reset and the UAV continues forward blindly.